horacephair/horacephair.github.io/index.md

 ## Sunday
 ## Morningtime: Brunch at BSA!
 Food will be ready between 10-11am, probably.
 * There will be food and beverages and it will almost certainly all be vegan!
 * Make requests and/or tell Kim about dietary restrictions.
 * Smart money says there will be biscuits and gravy and slab pie, and bloody mary fixins and mimosas.
+* 1927 NE 10th Ave

 * different party? @ more houses??